Rustring/SampleProgramCPlusPlus/README.md

 ```sh
 cd <Your directory>
 ```
-You can find your directory by going in the file explorer's path bar Than write the following the execute your program
+You can find your directory by going in the file explorer's path bar then write the following the execute your program

 ```sh
 <program>.exe
 ```